 The assessment of credit risk for counter parties within BASF Group is primarily done at the time loans are granted to BASF group companies.
-The Company so far has only granted loans to 100% group companies, including BASF SE, which are classified as counter parties with low credit risk.
+The Company so far has only granted loans to 100% group companies, which are classified as counter parties with low credit risk.